archethic-foundation/archethic-docs/docs/learn/archethic-intro.md

   - Mass adoption
   - Low transaction fees

-This document aims to provide information and resources about the technology and the usage to build new decentralized applications on top of ARCHEthic.
+This document aims to provide information and resources about the technology and the usage to build new decentralized applications on top of Archethic.

 ## Motivations